uteamcoders/iam/src/docker/OracleIDM/dockerfiles/README.md

 ## Building Docker Image for SOA

-IMPORTANT: To build the SOA image, you must first download the Oracle SOA Suite 12.2.1.4 binary and drop in folder `../OracleSOASuite/dockerfiles/12.2.1.4`.
+IMPORTANT: To build the SOA image, you must first download the Oracle IDM 12.2.1.4 binary and drop in folder `../OracleSOASuite/dockerfiles/12.2.1.4`.
 The binaries can be downloaded from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com).
-Search for "Oracle SOA Suite" and download the `Oracle Fusion Middleware 12c (12.2.1.4.0) SOA Suite and Business Process Management` software.
+Search for "Oracle IDM" and download the `Oracle Fusion Middleware 12c (12.2.1.4.0) SOA Suite and Business Process Management` software.
 Extract the zip file and drop the `fmw_12.2.1.4.0_soa.jar` under `dockerfiles/12.2.1.4` for building SOA.
 To build the Oracle Service Bus image, search for 'Oracle Service Bus' and download the `Oracle Service Bus 12.2.1.4.0`, extract the zip file and drop the `fmw_12.2.1.4.0_osb.jar`.

 * [Oracle Software Delivery Cloud](https://edelivery.oracle.com)

 $ sh buildDockerImage.sh -v 12.2.1.4

    Usage: buildDockerImage.sh -v [version]
-   Builds a Docker Image for Oracle SOA Suite.
+   Builds a Docker Image for Oracle IDM.

 Verify you now have the image `oracle/soa:12.2.1.4` in place with

 $ docker images | grep "soa"

-The Oracle SOA Suite image created through above step need to be retagged from `middleware/soasuite/oracle/soasuite:12.2.1.4`  to `oracle/soa:12.2.1.4` before continuing with next steps.
+The Oracle IDM image created through above step need to be retagged from `middleware/soasuite/oracle/soasuite:12.2.1.4`  to `oracle/soa:12.2.1.4` before continuing with next steps.

 $ docker tag middleware/soasuite/oracle/soasuite:12.2.1.4 oracle/soa:12.2.1.4